crocs-muni/sec-certs/README.md

 docker pull seccerts/sec-certs
 ```

-Alternatively, you can setup the tool for development in virtual environment:
+Alternatively, you can [download a release](https://github.com/crocs-muni/sec-certs/releases) and setup the tool for development in virtual environment:

 ```
 python3 -m venv venv